VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 'bash process_list_using_models.sh' script in your project folder.
 This can either be on the same data you just processed, or new data.
 By default, this script consumes the supplied input_list.txt and produces a detection file called 'svm_detections.csv' containing a probability for each input model in the category_models directory per detection.
+Alternatively this pipeline, this can be run from `within the annotation GUI`_.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_18_produced_detections.png
    :scale: 30